ErinaTheDummy/SwordToShield/Character_Creation/Classes/Priest.md

 ```

 ### Hitpoint Increase
 Your hitpoints increase by 1d4 + your constitution modifier.
+If your constitution modifier increases by any means, reflect that change retroactively in your maximum hp.

-### Hitpoint Re-roll
+### Minor Hitpoint Increase
-Roll 2d4+4 and add 3 times your constitution modifier.
-If the result is higher than your current maximum that becomes your new hitpoint maximum.
-You may repeat this every time you level up.
+At 4th level, and every level after, add your constitution modifier to your maximum hitpoints.
+If your constitution modifier increases by any means, reflect that change retroactively in your maximum hp.

 ### Channel Divinity
 You gain the ability to channel the divine into a special miraculous action or effect.
 You may expend five stamina dice to use your channel divinity, you may not do so again until you have finished a rest.
 You gain the following Channel divinity and one from your holy order.